 The City of Norfolk provides an annual projection of funding available to the School Board for capital needs.
-The School Board established the Facility Committee (comprised of two school board members and several administrators to review facility requirements and develop a list of proposed projects.
-Based on funding provided by the city, the committee prioritizes the projects and recommends project funding.
-The capital fund is a multi-year fund; funds remain available until projects are completed.
+The committee is comprised of two school board members, Chief of Operations, Senior Director of Facilities Management, and other administrators.
+The Senior Director of Facilities Management coordinates a thorough review of all facilities and develops a list of proposed projects for review by the committee.
+Based on the funding provided by the City, the committee then prioritizes the projects within the amount appropriated.
+The City of Norfolk also provides funding for school bus replacements in the amount of \$1.0 million annually.